Rachel-VA/Oriental_Oasis_Web_MVC/README.md

 - Go to Database Studio and refresh it, the new name should appear in the database

 ### Create A Category Table

-- Create Db property for Category in ApplicationDbContext.cs file
+- Create a Db property for Category in ApplicationDbContext.cs file.
-- Go to Tools - NuGet Manager Console to migrate it by enter the command ' add-migration AddCategoryTableToDb' and press enter.
-It will auto generate a migration folder and files in the project
+- Go to Tools -> NuGet Package Manager -> Package Manager Console to migrate it by entering the command add-migration AddCategoryTableToDb and press enter.
+It will auto-generate a migration folder and files in the project.
-- Go to NuGet Manager Console to 'update-database'
+- Go to NuGet Package Manager Console and run update-database.
-- To check for update migration in database, right click dbo._EFMigrationHis and select top 1000 to see_
+- To check for update migration in the database, right-click dbo._EFMigrationHistory and select top 1000 to see.

 ### Add Category Controller

-- Right click on controller folder - add - controller - select an empty controller and name it Category.
-The name must has the controller in it
+- Right-click on the Controllers folder -> Add -> Controller -> select an empty controller and name it CategoryController.
-- Right click on the view folder - add - folder - name it Category (must be same name)
+- Right-click on the Views folder -> Add -> Folder -> name it Category.
-- Right click on the category folder - add - view - select empty razor view.
-It will generate a index.cshtml file
+- Right-click on the Category folder -> Add -> View -> select an empty razor view.
+It will generate an Index.cshtml file.

 ### Add Category Link in Header

 - Go to Shared folder and open _Layout.cshtml and add in another nav tab and name it category

 ### Seed Category Table

-- Go to Data folder - ApplicationDbContext.cs open it and create code to override the default func that the model generated
+- Go to the Data folder -> ApplicationDbContext.cs -> open it and create code to override the default function that the model generated.
-- Open Console NuGet to 'add-migration SeedCategoryTable' to push the created data into database
+- Open Console NuGet and run add-migration SeedCategoryTable to push the created data into the database.
-- Then ran the command 'update-database' to update the database to see changes
+- Then run the command update-database to update the database to see changes.
-- To see the changes, go to database, right click on bdo.Category table
+- To see the changes, go to the database, right-click on dbo.Category table.

-### Category CRUD operation is almost done

 ### Repository Pattern for database
-- Create lib classes as new projects: OrientalOasis.DataAccess, OrientalOasis.Model, and OrientalOasis.Utilities
+- Create class libraries as new projects: OrientalOasis.DataAccess, OrientalOasis.Model, and OrientalOasis.Utilities.
-- Move Data and Migration folders into .DataAccess project, move Models folder into .Model, create a new class inside .Utilities project to store static data
+- Move Data and Migration folders into .DataAccess project, move Models folder into .Model, create a new class inside .Utilities project to store static data.

 ### Reset database
 - Delete the database in SQL studio management